-Under our revolving line of credit, we may borrow up to the greater of 85% of eligible accounts receivable plus the least of (i) a percentage of eligible inventory determined from time to time by the Company's bank, (ii) 80% of the orderly liquidation value, as defined, of eligible inventories, and (iii) \$1 million.
-Interest is payable monthly at the greater of (i) the sum of prime rate plus 3%, (ii) LIBOR plus 6% or (iii) 8%.
+Under our revolving line of credit, we may borrow up to the greater of 85% of eligible accounts receivable plus the least of (i) a percentage of eligible inventory determined from time to time by our bank, (ii) 80% of the orderly liquidation value, as defined, of eligible inventories, and (iii) \$1 million.
+Interest is payable monthly at the greater of (i) prime rate plus 3%, (ii) LIBOR plus 6% or (iii) 8%.
+This revolving line of credit agreement is subject to our credit agreement, which was extended through August 31, 2009.
+Our credit agreement provides us with maximum borrowings of \$5,000,000.

 In connection with its credit agreement, the Company was provided an equipment line of credit allowing it to borrow up to \$3.9 million through January 3, 2009.
 The Company is required to repay the equipment advances in monthly installments of \$32,440.
-Interest on the equipment advances is payable monthly, at the Company's option, at the greater of (i) the sum of prime rate plus 3%, (ii) LIBOR plus 6% or (iii) 8%.
+Interest on the equipment advances is payable monthly, at the Company's option, at the greater of (i) prime rate plus 3%, (ii) LIBOR plus 6% or (iii) 8%.